quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 * `example_song.flac`
 	* This specifies the input file to play

+## Trying FFmpeg Yourself

+I have a [collection of shell scripts](https://github.com/quintenpalmer/quintenpalmer.github.io/blob/main/codeexamples/2022-01-22) that you can run yourself to toy around with FFmpeg as we did here.
+You'll need to install `ffmpeg` either from the package manager on your system or from their [download page](https://ffmpeg.org/download.html).
+Enjoy!
 Alright, that was a decent amount of specifications and real-world usage of `ffmpeg`.
 If you want to poke around with existing music files you have, hopefully you have the knowledge to know what to look for and what to make of it all.
-Let's wrap up and prepare for the next installment.

 # Conclusion